SUNDOG MASK | CROCHET PATTERN

 You asked for a mask and here she is my friends!!

 I put Lunar the Lemur’s half-made muzzle on my face for a cute Instagram pic, and it turned into my my popular post ever.
 After hundreds of requests for a mask pattern, this Sundog Mask is my answer to your enthusiastic demands!

 While Lunar is an amigurumi with an open mouth and tongue, I had to make room for your nose and chin to fit inside the mask so you can actually wear it!
 But I still wanted it to look happy and friendly – so I decided to give the Sundog mask a big, toothy grin!!
 I drew heavy inspiration from the classical smile of fursuit character faces, specifically the cartoonish ones, because I like how they have room for a human inside while still looking irresistibly friendly!

-The pattern was a pretty tough one to design, and it’s a challenging model to make so I promise it’ll take your crochet skills to a new level!
-The pattern has been thoroughly tested by a team of variously skilled crocheters and I’m confident that most people will be able to complete the project without getting a headache but if you need help, post your questions in my Facebook group for a speedy response from the Projectarian Support Team.
+The pattern was a pretty tough one to design, and it’s a challenging model to make so I promise it’ll teach you all kinds of wizardry!
+The pattern has been thoroughly tested by a team of variously-skilled crocheters and I’m confident that most people will be able to complete the project without getting a headache but if you need help, post your questions in my Facebook group for a speedy response from the Projectarian Support Team.